vrsa9208/concurrency-course/README.md

 ## Concurrency Course
-This project has been created to follow the concurrency course in pluralsight.
+This project has been created to follow the *'Applying Concurrency and Multi-threading to Common Java Patterns'* course in pluralsight.
 The course can be found in this [link](https://app.pluralsight.com/library/courses/java-patterns-concurrency-multi-threading)

 ## Built With